Pharmacy

 Waiting for your medicine

-Once your prescription has been checked by the Harrison Wing pharmacist, you can take it to the Lloyds satellite pharmacy where they will give you your medicines.
+Once your prescription has been checked by the Harrison wing pharmacist, you can take it to the Boots outpatient pharmacy where they will give you your medicines.

 If you do not want to wait once you have taken your prescription to the outpatient pharmacy, you can come back to collect them another time.